Processing and Analysis of Raster Data#

 [13]:

 Raster reclassification and NaN values When reclassifying raster data, it’s crucial to handle null values (NaNs) carefully.
 If not properly masked, NaN values can be incorrectly classified, leading to erroneous results.
-Always ensure that NaN values are preserved or treated appropriately to avoid classification issues and maintain accurate analysis.
+Always ensure that NaN values are treated appropriately to avoid classification issues.

 Slope analysis#